rupertbg/aws-3tier-container-deployment/README.md

 }
 ```

-Additionally, any Cloudformation Action in the Pipeline could be extended to mark use of its own Template Configuration file.
+Additionally, any Cloudformation Action in the Pipeline could be extended to make use of its own Template Configuration file.

 ### Step 2: Cloudfront N. Virginia (us-east-1) requirement
 **If you plan on deploying the entire stack in us-east-1 you can skip this step**